|

 Disclaimer: This is pure speculation.

 As above solution seems to integrate and to perform smoothly, the question comes up why Borland did not implement that yet.
 Exception handling is a challenging subject, and I am sure there are many answers to this.
-Some potential reasons would be:
+Some potential reasons would be:- The approach taken by me duplicates some code from the C++ RTL.
+Code duplication implicates maintenance difficulties, and every professional programmer wishes to avoid that, particularly in delicate areas which moreover are subject to change.

-• From the language/library designer viewpoint, my approach might be questionable.
+- From the language/library designer viewpoint, my approach might be questionable.
 Sure, the net effect is an informative message for the user instead of "External Exception EEFFACE", but consider what my unit is doing to achieve this: it wraps every unhandled C++ exception into a Delphi exception.
 Thus it is bypassing the clear distinction between Delphi and C++ exceptions.

 I am however not sure whether the developers of Delphi and C++Builder saw a problem in this.
 In fact, Delphi wraps OS exceptions (such as STATUS_INTEGER_DIVIDE_BY_ZERO or STATUS_ACCESS_VIOLATION) into Delphi exceptions (EDivByZero, EAccessViolation).
 Although Raymond Chen says "In the Win32 programming model, exceptions are truly exceptional.
 As a general rule, you shouldn't try to catch them", this very feature is one of those which tend to make VCL programs more stable than other programs.
 The Delphi team has been proud of that feature, as the Delphi 1 launch script clearly points out: